 By December, let's say the market continues to slide.
 The fund is down to $40 a share.
 Where you could only afford to buy four shares a month, you can now afford five - and your retirement deductions scoop up the extra shares automatically.

-Two years later, the economy might be humming along and the fund could be trading at $60 a share.
+Two years later, the economy might be humming along, and the fund could be trading at $60 a share.
 You'll buy some more shares each month, but fewer as the price trends higher.
 And because your goal should always be to buy low and sell high, buying more shares at lower prices - and buying fewer at higher prices - is always a good thing.

-That's extremely important because it helps you build wealth quickly, which is something most investors don't realize.
+That's extremely important, because it helps you build wealth quickly, which is something most investors don't realize.

 There's a second benefit that could be even more powerful.

-Strip Emotion from the Equation to Supercharge Your Returns
+Cut Out Emotion and Supercharge Your Returns

-According to the latest Dalbar data, that could be as much as 190% over a typical investor's lifetime.
+According to the latest Dalbar data, that could be as much as 190% over a typical investors' lifetime.
 I don't know of anybody who can throw that kind of potential away - yet millions do.